12 Best Quotes For A Happy Life With Mental Illness

 Inspirational Quote: “Success often comes to those who dare and act; it seldom goes to the timid who are ever afraid of the consequences.” – Jawaharlal Nehru

-I know, much easier said than done.
+This is a favorite of my mental health motivational quotes.
+I know acting is much easier said than done.
 Fear is a major struggle for those of us living with mental disorders.
 I’ve even devoted an entire post to the subject of fear: Bipolar Musings: Conquer Fear by Learning to be Strong on the Darkest Days.

 It might seem unlikely, but many people never achieve their dreams because they are afraid of success.